sonht1109/express-async-handlr/README.md

 }))
 ```

-Without `express-async-handler`, you have to do try/catch like this on every function
+Without `express-async-handlr`, you have to do try/catch like this on every function
 ```bash
 app.get('/', asyncHandler(async (req, res, next) => {
   try {